RohitGanji/TimeSeries-Predicting-Bitcoin-Price/README.md

-# Bitcoin Price Prediction using Block Rewards and Historical Price Data
+# Bitcoin Price Prediction using Multivariate Time Series Data

 The goal of this notebook is to predict the Bitcoin Price 💰📈
 <br><br>